dlab-berkeley/R-Fundamentals-Legacy/README.md

 * Click the green “Clone or download” button
 * Click “Download Zip”
 * Extract the files some place convenient (i.e., Desktop)
-> if you are a Git user, simply clone this repository by opening a terminal and typing `git clone git@github.com:dlab-berkeley/R-Fundamentals.git`
+> if you are a Git user, simply clone this repository by opening a terminal and typing:
+`git clone git@github.com:dlab-berkeley/R-Fundamentals.git`

 # Getting started

-(updates coming soon :)
+(updates coming soon!)

 # About the UC Berkeley D-Lab